prodblog/prodblog.github.io/_drafts/2015-10-05-do-the-juniors-ruin-careers.markdown

 I wonder how many Steve Jobs, Elizabeth Holmes, or Elon Musks we lost in the juniors.
 Many of these people had tough upbringings, and surely none of them had access to >$500,000/year at the age of 18.
 Still, you have to wonder how many Einsteins went down the wrong path.

 There's probably a reason why 25% of new companies are started by immigrants.[^immigrants] I think that has to do with a tougher on average upbringing and access to less boredom.
-I grew up with immigrant parents as well and was always pushed to do a bit more and work a little hard.
+I grew up with immigrant parents as well and was always pushed to do a bit more and work a little harder.
 Many immigrant families don't have cultural desire or economic ability to party a lot.
-I think the "juniors" of immigrant children is a life of hard work and the constant drive socioeconomic improvement.
+I think the "juniors" of immigrant children is a life of hard work and the constant drive for socioeconomic improvement.
 That breeds more success than privilege does.
-It's not unlikely that we've lost a few unicorns[^unicorn] because of a youth that just a bit too wild, a bit to close to drugs, or a bit too much early stardom.
+It's not unlikely that we've lost a few unicorns[^unicorn] because of a youth that was just a bit too wild, a bit too close to drugs, or a bit too much early stardom.

 I think the next innovation is going to be in longer term education for young people.
 School is not good enough.